Ras-codes/Basic-Python-Data-Manipulation/README.md

 ## List Comprehension -

+List comprehension generates a new list by applying an expression (sum, multiply etc) to each item in an existing iterable (like a list, tuple, or range) and filtering the items based on a condition.

 ### Q16.
 If the length of name is odd,then store the names in Uppercase and if the length of name is even, then store the names in Lowercase
 ![image](https://github.com/Ras-codes/Basic-Python-Data-Manipulation/assets/164164852/d0366d5a-12e3-43cd-ade0-c56850ba1c49)